tstromberg/tstromberg.github.io/content/posts/2022/openbsd-framework-laptop/index.md

 * Using software that isn't popular with other OpenBSD users: NodeJS, for instance.
 * Paranoid security defaults that can be overcome

+I plan to continue using it as long as it seems viable.